How to Attract and Retain Millennial Employees

 Some Millennials are trying to escape a situation they don’t like — a bad boss, office politics, or a “stuffy” culture.
 Many feel overloaded and underpaid for the work they’re doing.
 Other Millennials are looking to “level up” to a better situation, even if they’re generally satisfied with their current situation.
 Organizations that see retaining high-potential talent as a strategic advantage need to be aware of this desire to “level up” and provide options for employees who have this need.

-To effectively attract, retain, and engage Millennials in the workplace, we recommend that organizations pay attention to 3 dimensions:
+To effectively attract, retain, and engage Millennials in the workplace, we recommend that organizations pay attention to 3 dimensions: the people, the work itself, and the opportunities for development.

-- The people.
 Millennials report that the people they work with are an incredibly important part of their experience.
 They place significant value on their team, boss, mentors, and friends in the workplace.
 To attract and retain Millennial employees, create an environment so Millennials can develop friendships.
 Be sure managers and mentors are trained and have time to connect and build relationships.
 If Millennials don’t feel they have a community at work, they’re more likely to go elsewhere.

 Tips on Retaining Millennial Employees